-- Do you feel it is unlikely that market shocks like stock market collapses and bursting housing bubbles are imminent?
+- Do you think it unlikely that market shocks such as a stock market collapse or bursting housing bubbles are imminent?

 - Is the difference in cost between the best fixed deals you can get and the best discounts enough to warrant taking the risk of increases?

 - Could you afford increases to payments in the short to medium term and deal with budgeting for monthly changes in your payments?